City-of-Pori/Pori.Frends.Data/README.md

 Keep or discard specific columns of a table into a new table.

+## Serialize

+Serialize a single table to a file or string so that it can be easily loaded later.

 ## Sort

 Sort the rows of a table by one or more columns.